hieuhthh/koh_team_v1olet/README.md

 Open command line

-You need to change directory to folder koh_team_v1olet
+You need to change directory to this folder

 Download library thing: